-She is also a former feature writer and occasional columnist for the Journal Inquirer.
-The features/columns she either had the most fun with or believes may help others are shared on this website under the category “Journal Inquirer Articles” and include “Medical marijuana: use it or lose it,” “Doc Severinsen: 85 and still dangerous,” “The emotional experience of organ donation,” and “Marriage and traumatic brain injuries: it can work.”
+She is also a former reporter for the Journal Inquirer.
+The features (and occasional columns) she either had the most fun with or believes may help others are shared on this website under the category “Journal Inquirer Articles” and include “Medical marijuana: use it or lose it,” “Doc Severinsen: 85 and still dangerous,” “The emotional experience of organ donation,” and “Marriage and traumatic brain injuries: it can work.”

 Kristen, who sometimes writes about the childfree perspective under the pseudonym Sylvia D. Lucas, is a former instructor of expressive writing, play writing, and screenwriting, and a former adjunct English professor.
 She was privileged to edit Volume 11 of American Fiction (judged by Clint McCown) and to co-edit Volume 12 (judged by Josip Novakovich).